 - The scope of the project

 - Detailed functional requirements

-- Representation of functional requirements using Information Architecture
+- Representation of the functional requirements using Information Architecture

-From the above discussion, it is clear that the requirements are the backbone of every business when it comes to starting any project to achieve a great result.
-Both business and functional requirements form the foundation of effective business analysis.
-Business requirements explain the “why” and “what” of a project and the functional requirements explain the “How” of the project.
+From the above discussion, it is clear that the requirements are the backbone of every business.
+Both business and functional requirements form the foundation of an effective business analysis.
+Business requirements explain the “why” and “what” of a project and the functional requirements explain the “how” of the project.

 A periodic review and benchmarking of the (developed) functional requirements with the business requirements ensure the overall success of a project.
 Here’s the concluding statement that will go a long way in helping you clearly distinguish business requirements from functional requirements.

 “The starting point of any business analysis is to understand the business requirements (what and why) of the client and transform them into functional requirements (how).”